About the name Barrington

-He was enormously impressed by the country his party traversed – the grassy flats along the Karuah River, the “fine sheep hills” around Stroud, the open country of the Vale of Gloucester “like a gentleman’s park”, and the rivers that he encountered.
+He was enormously impressed by the country his party traversed – the grassy flats along the Karuah River, the “fine sheep hills” around what later became called Stroud, the open country of the Vale of Gloucester “like a gentleman’s park”, and the rivers that he encountered.

 Robert Dawson held the local aborigines in extremely high regard, especially Wool Bill who he described variously as a companion, a friend and a faithful squire.
 About 4pm on the hot afternoon of 17 November 1826 he stood with Wool Bill near a river and “approached it with eager curiosity and found a noble and rapid stream”.
 Dawson named it the Barrington River and its source was high in the plateau that later became called Barrington Tops.

 The name was in honour of Robert Dawson’s previous employer: Sir William Keppel Barrington, the 6th Viscount Barrington (6 Oct 1793 to 9 Feb 1867).
 Sir William was a politician (being Conservative Member of Parliament for Berkshire 1837-57) and a businessman (Chairman of the Great Western Railway 1856-57).